adalava/coppeliasim_bridge/README.md

 # CoppeliaSim ROS2 Bridge

-This package automatically scans CoppeliaSim looking from sensors and exposes it on ROS.
+This package automatically scans CoppeliaSim looking for sensors and exposes them on ROS.

 WARNING: this is an experimental package